Fact Sheet

 However janky, building this was proof that something was here.
 And after finishing the course and then graduating from school, I finished a WebGL prototype and released it publicly on itch.io, and at this point, became committed to seeing this project through to its completely finished end.

-It took about 6 months to develop that WebGL prototype into the currently released desktop demo.
+It took about 6 months to develop that WebGL prototype into the first desktop demo, and another 8 months to release the current, feature-complete demo.
 In that time, many things about narrative, art direction, sound, and characterization have been tweaked and finalized.
 I am now fully prepared to develop and release this story, in 5 sequential episodes, using Higurashi When They Cry as a model.

 About ArcanaXIX